 An individual who fails to make the required estimated payments is subject to penalty on any estimated tax payment that is late or underpaid.

-Complete and include Form 221, Underpayment of Estimated Tax by Individuals, to determine if any penalty is due.
+Complete and include Form 221 to determine if any penalty is due.
 Enter the total penalty from Form 221.